Vic Beasley: Tennessee Titans

 On March 31, 2020, Beasley signed a one-year contract with the Tennessee Titans.
-He was placed on the reserve/did not report list at the start of training camp on July 28, 2020.
+He was placed on the reserve/did not report list at the start of training camp on July 28.
 He reported to the Titans on August 7 and was moved back to the active roster.
 He was placed on the active/non-football injury list on August 11.
-He was activated on September 5, 2020.
+Beasley was activated on September 5.
 Beasley was waived by the Titans on November 4 after recording only three tackles through seven games.

 Las Vegas Raiders

 On November 23, 2020, Beasley was signed to the practice squad of the Las Vegas Raiders.
-He was elevated to the active roster on December 5 and 12 for the team's weeks 13 and 14 games against the New York Jets and Indianapolis Colts, and reverted to the practice squad after each game.
-On December 15, 2020, Beasley was promoted to the active roster.
+He was elevated to the active roster on December 5 and 12 for the team's Weeks 13 and 14 games against the New York Jets and Indianapolis Colts, and reverted to the practice squad after each game.
+On December 15, Beasley was promoted to the active roster.
 In the 2020 season, Beasley appeared in ten games and finished with four total tackles and a forced fumble.